tfausak/tfausak.github.io/_posts/2015-02-19-announcing-stoplight-a-ruby-circuit-breaker.md

 # => 0
 {% endhighlight %}

+These examples scratch the surface of what stoplights can do.
-Stoplights are highly configurable.
+They are highly configurable.
 Check out [the readme][] for more examples and settings.

 ## Motivation

-[Cameron Desautels][] and I developed Stoplight for [OrgSync][] over the past six months.
-We saw the need for a circuit breaker after some service failures cascaded into [downtime for our entire site][].

-## Inspiration
+Six months ago, [OrgSync experienced a few hours of downtime][].
+It started with a few external services taking longer than expected to respond.
+Those delays created a negative feedback loop that eventually brought the site down.

+We decided to wrap those external services in circuit breakers to protect ourselves from these types of failures.
+There are a few other circuit breaker gems.
+We evaluated all of them, but ultimately none of them were right for us.
+So [Cameron Desautels][] and I started developing Stoplight.

+Those other gems did inspire us, though.
+I'll briefly cover them here.
-We didn't jump right into creating our own gem, though.
-We surveyed the existing circuit breaker gems.
-Ultimately none of them were right for us, which is why we created Stoplight.
-But they did inspire us, and you might find them useful if Stoplight isn't right for you.
+You might find one of them useful if Stoplight isn't for you.

 ### [Breaker][]